-Especially chatbots and Conversational AI are terms that are used more and more frequently in the context of artificial intelligence and customer support and are often used synonymously.
-However, there are two different things behind the two terms.
-You can find out which they are in this article.
+Especially with the terms chatbots and Conversational AI, where these words are used more and more frequently in the context of artificial intelligence and customer support and are often used synonymously.
+However, there are key differences behind the two terms.
+You can find out what they are in this article.

 What is a chatbot?